 Sustainability is an integral part of Implenia’s business and value system.
 This makes the Group’s shares and bonds attractive to investors who take a responsible approach to investment.
 The way the financial sector perceives and rates Implenia’s efforts is very important, therefore.
 The company attaches great significance to transparent communication, in particular of its objectives and key indicators.

 Implenia’s commitment to sustainability has been recognised over the years by a series of positive external ratings.
-MSCI ESG – one of the world’s leading credit rating agencies – confirmed its AA rating in 2019, for example.
+For example, in 2021, Implenia received a rating of AAA (on a scale of AAA-CCC) in the MSCI ESG Ratings assessment.
 Sustainalytics and Inrate have also given Implenia excellent marks for sustainability.
 Various Swiss banks, including Zürcher Kantonalbank, Bank Vontobel (formerly Vescore) and J. Safra Sarasin, cover us in their sustainability research.

 “Green” credit financing